“I make a whole lot less than I did in New York City, but here my rent is only 1/5 of my income instead of taking up half of it.”

-By relocating to a cheaper country, you can easily cut your cost of living by half and end up with a more fulfilling life in the process.
+By relocating to a cheaper country as an expat, you can easily cut your cost of living by half and end up with a more fulfilling life in the process.
 While spending half as much, you could eat better, go out more, and have a better place to call home.

 “My pension alone is 3-4 times what the average Nica makes,” American Jim Lynch told me over coffee in Granada.
 “We spend around $1,800 a month, which is extravagant by local standards.
 We live in a big air-conditioned house with a swimming pool.
 We eat out whenever we want, wherever we want.
 Medical care is so inexpensive here we don’t even have insurance.
 We just pay for things as they come up.
 I had to go to the best hospital in Managua for surgery and it was cheap enough that I put it on a credit card.”

-American Halona Black was having trouble making ends meet when she was living in the USA, but now she's living well in Danang, Vietnam where she can get to a tropical beach in 10 or 15 minutes.
-"I’m spending less than $1,000 a month here not counting when I travel abroad for the visa renewal.
-You can spend $20-25 per week on groceries and eat great."
+American Halona Black was having trouble making ends meet when she was living in the USA, but then she moved to Danang, Vietnam where she can get to a tropical beach in 10 or 15 minutes.
+“I’m spending less than $1,000 a month here not counting when I travel abroad for the visa renewal.
+You can spend $20-25 per week on groceries and eat great.”